 If you or someone you love has been involved in an accident while utilizing a ridesharing service, or if you have had an accident with a ridesharing driver, it is important that you contact an attorney as soon as possible.
 Although ridesharing drivers do have insurance coverage in place, it pales in comparison to those outlined for taxi and other commercial drivers, and can pose several challenges in the event of injury or death.

-For those residing in Las Vegas and other communities in Nevada, the experienced attorneys at Bertoldo, Baker, Carter & Smith serve as the premier legal resource for those dealing with personal injury matters.
+For those residing in Las Vegas and other communities in Nevada, the experienced attorneys at Bertoldo, Baker, Carter, Smith & Cullen serve as the premier legal resource for those dealing with personal injury matters.
 Though cases involving ridesharing services are still fairly new, our attorneys have cultivated a great deal of experience in this area of personal injury law, and have the legal knowledge necessary to help you recover the compensation you deserve, as quickly and painlessly as possible.